UbiquityDotNET/CSemVer.GitBuild/README.md

 ![Release Work Flow Status](https://img.shields.io/github/actions/workflow/status/UbiquityDotNET/CSemVer.GitBuild/release-build.yml?label=Release%20Build%20Status)

 >[!IMPORTANT]
-> Version 5.0.4 and earlier have a [known bug](https://github.com/UbiquityDotNET/CSemVer.GitBuild/issues/64)
+> Version 5.0.4 and earlier have a [known bug](https://github.com/UbiquityDotNET/CSemVer.GitBuild/issues/72)
 > where they do not handle CI versioning correctly.
-CI builds do NOT have a correct base build value.
-They
-> are supposed to use a Patch+1 model but don't.
-The impact of this is limited to CI builds across releases.
-> In such cases ordering is incorrect.
-The normal case of CI build to build (with the same release as the base)
-> are ordered correctly.
-That is, for any given release the CI builds order correctly when compared to another
-> CI build with the same base version.
-As soon as the base version is different (previous or next) the CI build
-> ordering is incorrect.
-Thus, the impact of the bug is reduced to ONLY CI builds.
-Work is pending to resolve
+CI builds should ALWAYS show the pre-release number and fix
+> values (even if 0).
+This is different behavior from how these are treated for a CSemVer.
+Work is pending to
-> this and this message will be removed as part of any such fix.
+> resolve this and this message will be removed as part of any such fix.
 >
-> This issue is resolved with v5.0.5-alpha.
+> This issue is resolved with v5.0.6-alpha.
 Once that is formally released (past prerelease stage) this entire
 > notice should be removed.

 ## Overview